-Negligent misstatement occurs when there is a representation of fact which is incorrect and can be carelessly made, and this is relied upon by another party to their disadvantage.
+Negligent misstatement occurs when there is a representation of fact that is incorrect and can be carelessly made, which is relied upon by another party to their disadvantage.

-a) In your own words briefly explain the purpose of the Australian Constitution and identify the chapter relevant to trade and commerce.
+a) In your own words, briefly explain the purpose of the Australian Constitution and identify the chapter relevant to trade and commerce.

-Assessor instructions: Students must describe the purpose of the Australian Constitution and identify the chapter relevant to trade and commerce.
+Students must describe the purpose of the Australian Constitution and identify the chapter relevant to trade and commerce.
 A benchmark answer is provided below.

 The Constitution of Australia establishes the composition of the Australian Parliament and describes how it works and what powers it has.
-The Constitution outlines how the federal government, states and territories' government share powers and cannot be changed and overrides all other laws.
+The Constitution outlines how federal, state and territory governments share powers and cannot be changed, overriding all other laws.

 Chapter IV (Finance and Trade) contains provisions regulating, among other things, trade and commerce throughout Australia, including between states and territories and between states/territories and the Commonwealth.

 b) Outlined in the Constitution of Australia is the Separation of Powers.
-How does this impact the accounting industry?
+Explain how this impacts the accounting industry.

-Assessor instructions: Students must answer how the Separation of Powers impacts the accounting industry.
+Students must answer how the Separation of Powers impacts the accounting industry.
 A benchmark answer is provided below.